How to become a victim care officer

 - applying directly

-As a volunteer, you will receive training, which will help you to develop your communication and listening skills, as well as the knowledge and understanding you need to support victims.
+As a volunteer, you'll receive training, which will help you to develop your communication and listening skills, as well as the knowledge and understanding required to support victims of crime.

-You may need between 1 and 2 years' experience as a volunteer before being considered for paid work.
+You may need between 1 and 2 years' experience as a volunteer before being able to apply for paid work.

 Experience of working in the justice system, for instance with the police, courts or prisons, would also be useful.

-You can get more details about this career from Victim Support.
+You can find more details about working with people affected by crime from Victim Support.